-Comcast is a Multi-system operator (MSO), offering TV, Internet and phone service in 40 states as well as the District of Columbia.
-The company is the largest cable TV provider in the US, with approximately 22.3 million subscribers reported in January, 2013.
-Comcast offers several different TV packages under the Xfinity TV-brand including Limited Basic, Digital Economy, Digital Starter, Digital Preferred, and Digital Premiere.
-The Xfinity TV service includes options to watch television away from your main TV.
+Comcast® is a Multi-system operator (MSO), offering XFINITY® branded TV, Internet and phone service in 40 states as well as the District of Columbia.
+The company is the largest cable TV provider in the US, with approximately 22.7 million subscribers reported in January, 2015.
+XFINITY offers several different TV packages under the XFINITY TV-brand including Limited Basic, Digital Economy, Digital Starter, Digital Preferred, and Digital Premiere.
+The XFINITY TV service includes options to watch television away from your main TV.

-Dish Network (branded as simply ‘Dish’) has been providing satellite TV service since 1996 after the company put its first satellite, EchoStar 1, into orbit.
-As of March, 2013, Dish had about 14-million subscribers across the US.
+DISH has been providing satellite TV service since 1996 after the company put its first satellite, EchoStar 1, into orbit.
+As of February, 2015, DISH had about 16-million subscribers across the US.
 The company also offers satellite Internet service via their dishNET product launched in October, 2012.
 The dishNET service starts at $39.99 per month, with data plans ranging from 5GB to 15GB per month.
-You can also get Dish TV bundled with phone service through partnering companies.
+You can also get DISH TV bundled with phone service through partnering companies.

 2. HD Channels

-Dish currently lists 116 HD channels on their website, as well as local HD channels (which vary according to market but at the bare minimum include ABC, FOX, NBC, CBS and PBS).
-While the company says they have the most HD channels in the industry, we could only pull 116 listed under All Packages on their website.
-That’s not a lot of HD channels and no where near the amount claimed (200), if the webpage is up-to-date.
-Still, Dish offers more HD options than Comcast.
+DISH currently lists 116 HD channels on their website, as well as local HD channels (which vary according to market but at the bare minimum include ABC, FOX, NBC, CBS and PBS).
+The company says they have the most HD channels in the industry, and we found 116 listed under All Packages on their website.

 3. Special Features

-Dish’s Hopper Whole-Home HD DVR allows you to connect up to 4 HDTVs using Joey set-top box receivers.
+The Hopper from DISH allows you to connect up to 4 HDTVs using Joey set-top box receivers.
 The 2TB Hopper provides storage for up to 500 hours of HD or 2,000 hours of SD.
 Three tuners allow recording any two channels and the third tuner can be used to record 4 additional primetime shows.

 5. Service Contract Periods